Life Insurance for Avalide users.

 - In the past 12 months, has your Avalide prescription changed in any way?

 - Have you ever suffered from a heart attack or stroke?

-- Have any of your immediate family members (mother, father, brother or sister) suffered from a heart attack or stroke?
+- Have any of your immediate family members (mother, father, brother, or sister) suffered from a heart attack or stroke?

-- What is height and weight?
+- What are height and weight?

 - In the past 12 months, have you used any products containing tobacco or nicotine in them?